Reed-CompBio/protein-weaver/data/README.md

 } IN TRANSACTIONS OF 1000 ROWS;
 ```

-19. Don't forget to call the graph before running queries using the following command:
+16. Now call the graph projection using the following command:
 `
 CALL gds.graph.project(
 'proGoGraph',